 Athletic Training M.S.

 Prepare for a career in athletic training.
 As an athletic trainer (AT), you may be one of the first on the scene, quickly assessing an injury and either providing immediate care or referring the athlete to a physician.
-ATs are multi-skilled health care professionals who provide care to patients of all ages in a variety of settings from university athletics and professional sports to hospitals and corporations.
+Through Northwestern's program, you will be equipped as a multi-skilled health care professional who provides quality, ethical care to patients in a variety of settings from university athletics and professional sports to hospitals and corporations.

-According to CAATE standards, beginning in 2020, all courses that fulfill athletic training clinical experience requirements and meet the course content standards will need to be delivered at the graduate level.
-Following completion of the program, Northwestern graduates will be prepared to sit for the Board of Certification (BOC) exam to become certified athletic trainers.
+Following the completion of the program, Northwestern graduates will be prepared to sit for the Board of Certification (BOC) exam to become certified athletic trainers.